How to Keep Rabbits Away from Plants?

 What homemade sprays can prevent rabbits from eating my plants?

-One effective recipe is to mix together one tablespoon of dish soap, one tablespoon of vegetable oil, and one quart of water.
+Several homemade sprays can prevent rabbits from eating your plants.
+One effective recipe is to mix one tablespoon of dish soap, one tablespoon of vegetable oil, and one quart of water.
 Spray this mixture directly onto your plants to deter rabbits from eating them.

-Another option is to mix together one tablespoon of cayenne pepper, one tablespoon of garlic powder, and one quart of water.
+Another option is to mix one tablespoon of cayenne pepper, one tablespoon of garlic powder, and one quart of water.
 Spray this mixture around the perimeter of your garden to keep rabbits away.

 How can I protect my flower beds from rabbit damage?